 Add the Toppings

-You could always serve this as a dessert too, with a big scoop of vanilla ice cream and a drizzle of my homemade Hot Fudge Sauce.
+- You could always serve this as a dessert too, with a big scoop of vanilla ice cream and a drizzle of my Homemade Strawberry Sauce or my Homemade Hot Fudge Sauce.

 More Easy Breakfast Treats